An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Model Description

-For high-mass ($m_{\rm init}>9M_\odot$) stars that have evolved beyond the MIST grids, we adopt the SukhboldN20 IFMR from {\sc PopSyCLE} \citep[][Section 3.4]{Rose2022}.
+For high-mass ($m_{\rm init}>9M_\odot$) stars that have evolved beyond the MIST grids, we adopt the SukhboldN20 IFMR from {\sc PopSyCLE} \citep[][\S3.4]{Rose2022}.
 It is based on zero-metallicity models from \citet{Sukhbold2014}, solar-metallicity models from \citet{Sukhbold2016}, and pulsational-pair instability models from \citet{Woosley2017, Woosley2020}.
 While the high-mass IFMR is not observationally well-constrained, this method provides a theoretical prediction from detailed simulations.
 The compact remnant type (NS or BH) is assigned probabilistically according to mass bins.
 NS masses are drawn from a Gaussian distribution with mean 1.36$M_\odot$ and standard deviation 0.09$M_\odot$.
 BH masses come from a piecewise function that splits at $m_{\rm init} = 39.6M_\odot$.
-The higher-mass branch of the BH IFMR in this case is metallicity-dependent, with higher metallicity resulting in lower $m_{\rm final}$.
+The higher-mass branch of the BH IFMR is metallicity-dependent, with higher metallicity resulting in lower $m_{\rm final}$.
 The lower-mass branch of the IFMR has no metallicity dependence.
-For any object where the BH track results in $m_{\rm final}<3M_\odot$, the remnant type is reassigned an NS.
+For any object where the BH track results in $m_{\rm final}<3M_\odot$, the remnant is reassigned to be a NS and given a new mass from the NS distribution.